Vince Lombardi: In popular culture

 A service area on the New Jersey Turnpike dedicated to and named after Lombardi opened in 1974.

 The high school in the 1979 movie Rock 'n' Roll High School is named Vince Lombardi High School.

-In 1986, CHCH aired the TV movie Lombardi: I Am Not a Legend starring Robert Knuckle in the title role that depicted Lombardi's life up until the NFL.
+In 1986, CHCH aired the TV movie Lombardi: I Am Not a Legend starring Robert Knuckle in the title role depicting Lombardi's life up until the NFL.

 In 1996, Nike aired several commercials featuring Jerry Stiller as the ghost of Lombardi.

-ESPN produced the 2005 TV movie Code Breakers that depicted the West Point cheating scandal and its effect on the football program.
+In 2005, ESPN produced Code Breakers, depicting the West Point cheating scandal and its effect on the football program.
 Richard Zeppieri played then-Assistant Coach Lombardi.

 A play titled Lombardi opened on Broadway at the Circle in the Square Theatre in New York City in October 2010, following an out-of-town tryout at the Mahaiwe Theater in Great Barrington, Massachusetts.
 The production starred Dan Lauria as Lombardi and Judith Light as his wife, Marie.
 The play received positive reviews, as did Lauria's performance.

 NFL Films and HBO produced a film about Lombardi that debuted Saturday, December 11, 2010.